aregsar/alwaysdeployed/endpoint-driven-development.md

 # Endpoint Driven Development

-Endpoint Driven Development is a methodology of web application development that enables granular feature functionality to be continiously integrated into a production application.
+Endpoint Driven Development is a methodology of web application development that enables granular feature functionality to be continuously integrated into a production application.

 In Endpoint driven development an application is represented by a set of independant endpoints.
 Each endpoint represents a quantum of independant functionality that is aggregated with the rest of the endpoints to provide the full functionality of the application.

-Endpoint driven development works best with REST and RPC style server side rendered web applications and web APIs.

-Variations of this methodlogy can be adapted to single endpoint web technologies such as GraphQL endpoints and WebSocket endpoints and adapted to client side applications and Single Page Applications.
+The essence of endpoint driven development is that a user action triggers a request to an endpoint that performs some function and returns a response to a user.
+That chain of events can be encapsulated as an atomic unit of a feature and developed, tested and deployed independently.
+Furthermore development process of an independant endpoint meshes well with lean development practices and Kanban.

 ## What constitutes an Endpoint